jeongho-d-park/Titanic---Machine-Learning-from-Disaster/README.md

 ## 📁 Project Structure

 - `Titanic.ipynb`: Jupyter notebook with all steps from EDA to model training and prediction
-- `submission.csv`: Example format for Kaggle submission (not included here)
+- `submission_xxx.csv`: Example format for Kaggle submission

 ---